-In the age of Industry 4.0, KAESER supplies compressed air to Horst Scholz GmbH & Co.
+In the age of Industrie 4.0, KAESER supplies compressed air to Horst Scholz GmbH & Co.
 KG under a contracting agreement.
 This saves significant energy costs.

 Horst Scholz GmbH & Co.
 KG is a manufacturer of precision plastic parts.
 These include products used in medical technology and precision engineering parts, destined primarily for the automotive industry.
 The medical sector in particular insists on stringent requirements to ensure high product quality – and it’s no different when it comes to the quality standards for the compressed air the company relies on for control and process air.

 When it came to modernisation of the existing compressed air station, the company’s management decided to opt for a compressed air contracting arrangement to ensure that the compressed air supply would always meet the latest technical standards and be capable of taking advantage of the benefits that Industrie 4.0 has to offer – and not least due to the frequent fluctuations in demand in the automotive supplier industry.
 In this operator model, the compressed air station itself remains the property of the air system provider, whilst the customer simply uses the compressed air as needed, just like power from an electrical socket, paying only for the volume of compressed air actually used – and always at the same fixed rate.
 From an accounting perspective, this effectively turns fixed costs into variable costs.
 At Scholz, the new station was installed in a space-saving container on the roof of the company building.

 The latest technology, such as the Sigma Air Manager 4.0 (SAM 4.0), ensures that the compressed air is available at all times and is produced efficiently to ensure maximum energy cost savings.